SmalkiGroove/heroes-expansion/doc/SKILLS.md

 - __Battle Elation__ : Every time when a Morale effect is triggered with a creature in the hero’s army, it gains 50 Rage points.
 - __Bloodfire__ : Every time when a creature in the hero’s army gets Rage, it gets 50% more than usual.
 But if a creature loses Rage, it loses 1.5 of the usual amount, too.
 - __Goblin Support__ : If there is an Ammo Cart in the hero’s army, there will be 3 Goblins joining his army every day.
-- __Defend Us All__ : This increases the hero’s Defense by +2 and grants him a reinforcement of Goblins depending on the amount of Warriors in the army.
-Moreover new Goblins and Warriors will join the hero's army at the start of each week.
+- __Defend Us All__ : This increases the hero’s Attack and Defense by +2 and grants him a reinforcement of Goblins depending on the amount of Warriors in the army.
+Moreover new Goblins and Orcchiefs will join the hero's army at the start of each week.
 - __Sheer Strength__ : The hero gains +2 Attack and Defense and creatures in his army gain 10% bonus health.

 ### SPIRITISM